Financial arrangements of a foster carer

 Travel claims

-The fostering allowances provide £13.66 per week to cover travel expenses associated with a child or young person placed with you.
+The fostering allowances provide £13.66 (or £15.25 for 16-17 years old) per week to cover travel expenses associated with a child or young person placed with you.
 This covers the costs of everyday activities such as going to local clubs, school, medical appointments etc. If you incur travel for a child or young person over and above 50 miles, you may be able to claim the cost of the additional mileage.
 This will be paid at 45 pence per mile.

 Emergency Placement Needs – Clothing

-Children who go into foster care in an emergency may not have adequate clothing.
-Under these circumstances, it is the responsibility of the child’s social worker to ensure that foster carers receive money for clothing.
-This is made on a discretionary basis and should only be requested if the child arrives in placement with no clothing and it is clear that the child’s clothing and belongings will not be available to the foster carer from the child’s parent(s).
-If you do feel you have to purchase clothing before you have received the fostering allowances, please discuss this with the child’s social worker first.
+Children who go into foster care in an emergency may not have adequate clothing or personal effects.
+Under these circumstances, it is the responsibility of the child’s social worker to ensure that foster carers receive money for clothing and other essential items.
+This is made on a discretionary basis and should only be requested if the child arrives in placement with no clothing etc and it is clear that the child’s clothing and belongings will not be available to the foster carer from the child’s parent(s).
+If you do feel you have to purchase clothing etc before you have received the fostering allowances, please discuss this with the child’s social worker.

-Once you receive the fostering allowances it is your responsibility to ensure the child has suitable and sufficient clothing and footwear.
+Once you receive the fostering allowances it is your responsibility to ensure the child has suitable and sufficient clothing, footwear and self-care items.

 Should you be in any doubt about the clothing you have to purchase, please discuss this with your supervising social worker.
 However, the general principles should be: